unseemly/unseemly.github.io/index.md

   But it's pretty close!
   Unless there's a fundamental flaw I haven't found yet.)*

-Unseemly is the first programming language to have typed macros.
+Unseemly is the first language able to safely typecheck all macros before expansion.

 Typically, macro-based languages are untyped,
  and programmers in typed languages are rightly reluctant to use macros,